dmpine/MicroPlotterJava/README.md

-# MicroPlotterJava
+# MicroPlotter

 <p align="center">
     <img src="ImagesReadme/bigLogoMPWBg.png">
 </p>

-Link to download ---> Here <---. or ---> Here <---.
+You can download this application going to the releases section or ---> Here <---.
+Just download the file, unpack it and follow the installation guide provided in .pdf format.

 Please continue reading.

-(Alternatively, if you have some knowledge on java, know that the distribution files are located inside the dist folder as is usual.
-You can use those too.
-However, I recommend downloading the software from the link provided above since that file contains additional information and detailed documentation).

 MicroPlotter is a simple data plotting and recording tool written in java, hence, it works in all operating systems.
 It has been compiled under java 8 for major compatibility and older devices can also take advantage of this application (and it is <5Mb!).
 Give life to an old PC and re-purpose it as a data recording tool!
 For instance, look at the following image: